Blurred lines: Trump's UN choice and her coal magnate spouse

 "It's an indication that their interests are intertwined — his business interests and her government interests," Canter said.
 She noted the conflict that could raise in the U.N. job, given the international focus on climate change and coal, an objection also raised by Democratic lawmakers and others.

-The Sierra Club's climate policy director, Liz Peters, said in a statement, "It is deeply concerning that a coal executive is receiving and responding to correspondence intended for U.S. diplomats.
+The Sierra Club's climate policy director, Liz Perera, said in a statement: "It is deeply concerning that a coal executive is receiving and responding to correspondence intended for U.S. diplomats.
 With Trump, it is impossible to see where the coal industry ends and where the administration starts."

 Spouses of ambassadors typically are closely involved in the social, cultural and ceremonial aspects of a diplomat's job, reaching out on the soft power aspects of countries' charm offensives overseas.

-Note: This story has corrected the spelling of Sierra Club official Perera.